clamina/clamina.github.io/_posts/2024-06-03-Introduction-to-Computation-for-Literary-Studies.md

 ### *“What is humanities data?”*

 Our instructor at the Digital Humanities Summer Institute began our course with this question.
-Even though the room was full of humanisits, we were stumped.
+Even though the room was full of humanists, we were stumped.
 After a moment, someone tentatively suggested, “Texts?”

  “Yeah, texts can be data.
 What else?”
 The answers began flying in from there.